About IQMindware

 IQMindware

-->Game swaps and boundary probes are built into sessions.
+->Game swaps and failure-point checks are built into sessions.

 ->Delayed re-check windows test retention under change.